-- 19 The Consent Holder must undertake all earthworks in a manner that avoids, as far as practicable, the generation of visible dust beyond the boundary of the site.
-No visible dust must be discharged beyond the boundary that causes an offensive or objectionable effect. - The Consent Holder shall implement all dust control measures specified in the certified SSESCVP throughout the duration of the earthworks. - 21 The Consent Holder shall proactively monitor weather forecasts and implement additional dust suppression measures on days where dry and/or windy conditions are forecast, including: - o Increasing the frequency or intensity of water application; - o Temporarily suspending earthworks where effective dust suppression cannot be achieved. - The Consent Holder shall ensure that any exposed earth surfaces that are not actively worked for more than 14 consecutive days are stabilised by means such as hydroseeding, mulching, or geotextiles to prevent dust emissions. - The consent holder must maintain a complaints register for dust-related issues.
-The register must include: - The nature, date, and time of the complaint; - Weather conditions at the time of the complaint;

-- o Actions taken in response. - o This register must be made available to Council upon request.
+- 28. The Consent Holder must undertake all earthworks in a manner that avoids, as far as practicable, the generation of visible dust beyond the boundary of the site.
+No visible dust must be discharged beyond the boundary that causes an offensive or objectionable effect. - 29.
+The Consent Holder shall implement all dust control measures specified in the certified SSESCP throughout the duration of the earthworks. - 30.
+The Consent Holder shall proactively monitor weather forecasts and implement additional dust suppression measures on days where dry and/or windy conditions are forecast, including: - a.
+Increasing the frequency or intensity of water application; - b.
+Temporarily suspending earthworks where effective dust suppression cannot be achieved. - 31.
+The Consent Holder shall ensure that any exposed earth surfaces that are not actively worked for more than 14 consecutive days are stabilised by means such as hydroseeding, mulching, or geotextiles to prevent dust emissions. - 32.
+The Consent Holder must maintain a complaints register for dust-related issues.
+The register must include: - a.
+The nature, date, and time of the complaint; - b.
+Weather conditions at the time of the complaint; - c.
+Actions taken in response. - d.
+This register must be made available to Council's Monitoring Officer upon request.